-Discovering Azores in 2020 means letting yourself be dazzled by the coexistence of purity and modernity, and finally being able to take a deep breath without worries, on the only archipelago certified as sustainable touristic destination.
+Discovering Azores means letting yourself be dazzled by the coexistence of purity and modernity, and finally being able to take a deep breath without worries, on the only archipelago certified as sustainable touristic destination.

 THE DESTINATION OF THE MOMENT